Vertexwahn/FlatlandRT/README.md

     sudo apt install lcov

-Go to the directory that contains the `WORKSPACE` file and execute:
+Go to the directory that contains the `WORKSPACE.bazel` file and execute:

 ```shell
 ./coverage.sh buchgr_remote_cache